 Activities are expected to contribute to data collection and data sharing through the European Marine Observation and Data Network (EMODnet) and to support the Digital Twin Ocean.

-Continuous monitoring and assessment of the activities implemented by the projects should be ensured to measure ecological and socio-economic impacts and the contribution of the activities to achieve the Mission objectives and targets.
+Continuous monitoring and assessment of the activities implemented by the projects should be ensured to measure ecological and socio-economic impacts (e.g.: on employment, working conditions, income, well-being) and the contribution of the activities to achieve the Mission objectives and targets.

 Projects are expected to show a significant replication potential by identifying a range of relevant stakeholders that could replicate the proposed solutions and approaches.
 Actions plans and roadmaps needed for the replication and up-scale of the solutions should be drawn up by the end of the projects.